Around France

 Itinerary: Avignon, Chateauneuf-du-Pape, Thor

 To get anywhere from Uzes, you almost always have to go through Avignon or Nimes.
 For this jaunt into Provence, Avignon was the direction to take.
-Plus, it is a city I wanted Judy to see, even if only briefly.
+Plus, it is a city I wanted Judy to see, even briefly.

 Avignon – Morning